fabinjoe/Periodic-Table-Web-Application/README.md

 # Periodic_Table_Web_Application
+The Periodic Table, one of the marvels in science.
 In this project I created a complete interactive and responsive Web Application on the periodic table.
 This is my first full-stack web project, with front-end (HTML,CSS,JS), back-end (Django), and a data server.

 <span> <img src="periodic_Images/title.png" height="200px"> </span>
 <span> <img src="periodic_Images/menus.png" height="200px"> </span>